mrsarm/pose/Run-CI-envs.md

 #### `--no-docker` argument

-The command `pose config` call to `docker config --no-interpolate --no-normalize` first to pre-process the compose file, which is specially useful if you want to merge multiple compose files (you can pass more than one compose file with the argument `-f`, `--file`), but in old versions of `docker compose` the `config` command outputs the new compose file removing first all the objects, including services that should not be executed or used when running `docker compose up`, so any service with a `profile:` set is going to be removed in the output (this doesn't happen with newer versions of compose).
-So if you don't need to pass more than one compose file to pose, or you have an old version of Compose, use the flag `--no-docker` so Pose skip the prep-processing of your compose file with `docker compose config`.
+The command `pose config` call to `docker config --no-normalize` first to pre-process the compose file, which is specially useful if you want to merge multiple compose files (you can pass more than one compose file with the argument `-f`, `--file`), but in old versions of `docker compose` the `config` command outputs the new compose file removing first all the objects, including services that should not be executed or used when running `docker compose up`, so any service with a `profile:` set is going to be removed in the output (that's why you can skip this behaviour with `--no-interpolate`).
+So if you don't need to pass more than one compose file to pose, use the flag `--no-docker` so Pose skips the prep-processing of your compose file made by `docker compose config`.

 ```shell
 pose --no-docker config [...]